laoshanxi/app-mesh/docs/source/Install.md

 Note:
 1. On windows WSL ubuntu, use `service appmesh start` to force service start, WSL VM does not have full init.d and systemd
 2. Use env `export APPMESH_FRESH_INSTALL=Y` to enable fresh installation (otherwise, SSL and configuration file will reuse previous files on this host)
+3. Use env `APPMESH_SECURE_INSTALLATION=Y` to generate random initial password for user `admin`
-3. The installation will create `appmesh` Linux user for default app running
+4. The installation will create `appmesh` Linux user for default app running
-4. For openSUSE, install dependency: `sudo zypper install net-tools-deprecated mozilla-nss`
+5. For openSUSE, install dependency: `sudo zypper install net-tools-deprecated mozilla-nss`
-5. For centos 8, install dependency: `sudo yum install libnsl`
+6. For centos 8, install dependency: `sudo yum install libnsl`
-6. The installation media structure is like this:
+7. The installation media structure is like this:
 ```
     $ tree -L 1 /opt/appmesh/
     ├── config.json                  ====> configuration file (can be modified manually or update from GUI)